devxiongmao/truckin-along/docs/user_journeys/trucking_professional_signup.md

 4. **Initial Redirect**

-   - Upon successful sign-up, the user is redirected back to _Create Company_ page.
+   - Upon successful sign-up, the user is redirected to _Create Company_ page.
    - A banner appears at the top:
      `Welcome!
 You have signed up successfully.`